Higher Education Institutions and Qualifications

-The employees, researchers and academics of the future are currently studying in FrankfurtRheinMain (FRM).
-There are more people enrolled at institutions of higher education here than in any other German metropolitan region, and the proportion of international students is far above the national average.
+Employees, researchers and academics of the future are currently studying in FrankfurtRheinMain (FRM).
+More people are studying here than in any other German metropolitan region, and the proportion of international students is far above the national average.

-Technical colleges take a more practical approach to teaching and prepare students for non-academic work.
-They are frequently called Universities of Applied Sciences, and there are many in FRM: the Frankfurt University of Applied Sciences, the RheinMain University of Applied Sciences in Wiesbaden and Rüsselsheim, and the Fulda University of Applied Sciences are just four examples.
-Click here for an overview of technical colleges in the metropolitan region of FrankfurtRheinMain: Find it in FRM: Universities and technical colleges.
+Technical colleges take a more practical approach to teaching and have a greater affinity to the world of work.
+In FRM there are many of these “Universities of Applied Sciences”, for instance the Frankfurt University of Applied Sciences, the RheinMain University of Applied Sciences in Wiesbaden and Rüsselsheim, and the Fulda University of Applied Sciences.
+You will find an overview of technical colleges in the FrankfurtRheinMain region under: Find it in FRM: Colleges and Universities.

-Other universities and academies
+Other Universities and Academies

 FRM has many private institutions of higher education, especially in the field of finance.
 There are also theological colleges as well as private and state-run art colleges.